guinuxbr/ansible-playground/README.md

 # ansible-playground
-Ansible examples for learning and have some fun
+Ansible examples for learning and have some fun!